Nomad Device Lab is a collection of mobile devices that helps you do better mobile testing.

+The Lab is a collection of mobile devices that helps you do better mobile testing and build better products for a wider range of people.
 It's Cape Town’s answer to Clearleft’s Test Lab; a community device lab, organised by Steve Barnett of Naga.
-Read about what this device lab is about, and see what others are doing in other cities.
+Read about what this device lab is about, or keep up to date with Open Device Labs around the world at Open Device Lab.com.

 The Web and where it’s going